GreenyNeko/NihonYoGemu/README.md

 ## How To Use

 The program will start by loading the kanjis from an internal xml file.
 Then it will proceed loading input method files from the InputMethods/ folder and levels from the Levels/ folder.
-After successfully loading these it will proceed into the level select screen.
-You can click the levels to start playing them.
+After successfully loading these it will proceed into the main menu to allow you to change settings or start playing.

-### Closing The Game

-Currently there's no button to close the game.
-It is recommended to use Alt+F4.
-Obviously, this will be changed in the future.
+When starting to play you are greeted by a level select menu where you can select loaded levels and start playing them.

 ### How Input Works
 The game tracks basic ASCII input characters and then converts the input to hiragana.
 The actual input is now visible.